craftsdatwit/AutonomousRobot_Navigation_Platform/README.md

 * **Release 1.0**
     * Establish a system that enables robot to navigate from point A to B with a lightweight version of the collision avoidance algorithms.
 This will enable the robot to come to a complete stop and wait until detected object is removed before continuing to its destination.
 * **Release 1.5**
-    * Upgrade from release 1.0 to a more robust version of the collision avoidance software.
-In this release the robot would be able to make its way around the object wihtout having the obstruction to be removed.
+    * Upgrade from release 1.0 to a more robust version of the path folllwing algorithm.
+In this release, the robot would integrate full collision avoidance with the ability to move around an object and recompute it's path to the desination in real time.
 * **Release 2.0**
     * This release would have the ability to add a second robot to the simulation.